Student Affairs Committees

 5. Attention to detail

 • All incoming students are required to register for a section of ORNT 1000/2000.
 In these courses, instructors engage students in robust and genuine discourse about topics including sexual misconduct prevention, bystander intervention, resilience, alcohol and other drugs, civic engagement, anti-racism and interfaith leadership.
-These courses are developed and coordinated by LMU CARES in Student Transitions & Success.
+These courses are developed and coordinated by LMU CARES in Student Transitions and Success.

 • The Ignatian Leadership Institute (ILI) at LMU is an initiative of Student Affairs and housed in the Pam Rector Center for Service and Action.
 ILI provides education, development, and training to cultivate personal leadership in all students.